vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 Finally, try creating your own model from scratch and repeat the experiments and comparisons described above.
 Explore the relationship between how complex a model is and to what degree it can satisfy robustness, and the effect robustness training can have on this.

 Hint: a simple model is worse at spotting the difference between two different images.
 Does this make it more or less likely to be robust?

+## Exercise #6 (⭑⭑⭑): Training for properties more complex than $\epsilon$-ball robustness
+Recall the code and Vehicle specifications from Chapter 2, Exercise #4 (verification of a model trained on the Iris data set).
+For any of your properties that Marabou falsified, run property-driven training, and measure whether they become verifiable as a result.
+You may need to take into consideration the heuristics you learnt in this chapter, concerning the choice of parameters such as $\alpha$ and $p$, as well as data and model normalisation.

+Hint: this exercise is only possible because Vehicle implements a more general property-driven procedure than ($\epsilon$-ball) adversarial training.